adri-munoz/Parking-Search-Madrid/Privacy_Policy.md

 - [Servicio de Estacionamiento Regulado (SER): Calles y número de plazas](https://datos.madrid.es/portal/site/egob/menuitem.c05c1f754a33a9fbe4b2e4b284f1a5a0/?vgnextoid=4973b0dd4a872510VgnVCM1000000b205a0aRCRD&vgnextchannel=374512b9ace9f310VgnVCM100000171f5a0aRCRD&vgnextfmt=default) (Last updated on 31/12/2024):
   Details about regulated parking zones, including streets and parking capacity.

 We use this data solely to provide parking information.
-The Ayuntamiento de Madrid does not sponsor or endorse this application.
+This application is neither sponsored nor endorsed by the Ayuntamiento de Madrid.

 ## Contact Us
 If you have any questions about this Privacy Policy, please contact us at adrian@amr-ventures.com.